Small Space Gardening: How To Grow Peas In Pots & Make A Trellis For Them

 Supporting Pea Plants

-When growing peas in pots, it’s important that the posts are placed at least every 4ft (120cm) to give enough support as the peas grow.
+When you grow peas in pots, it’s important that the posts are placed at least every 4ft (120cm) to give enough support as the peas grow.
 String can also be used to support peas that come loose from the wire.

 Aftercare & Harvesting For Peas